An important element in the long term survival of a museum collection is the environment they are kept in both for storage and display.

 Air pollution can be a problem from sources such as car exhaust fumes, power stations, industry and even humans!
 We use filters to remove both gases and particles.

 Insects cause damage to organic materials.
 New objects coming into the museum are held in a quarantine zone until they are checked and if necessary treated for insect infestations.
 Only if they are clear will they be allowed into contact with the rest of the collection.
-To monitor the collection traps are placed round the museum to alert us a problem arises.
+To monitor the collection, traps are placed round the museum to alert us if a problem arises.

 Everything that is used to make up a showcase may give off gases that will react with the objects to cause deterioration.
 We can test all the materials such as paint, fabric, backboards and floorboards.
 We take a sample of the material and place it inside a sealed jar with coupons of copper, silver and lead.